 Goals are the driving force of any journey to a fitter, healthier you.
 However, they need to be analyzed to see if they are right for you.
 Not everyone needs to lose weight or fat.
 A Marathon might not be the best place to start.
 With some good quality advice from coaches and support, you can find out how to transform your body in the best way for you.

-Here at Nutrishop Meridian and Boise, we are starting a new 10 week transformation challenge.
+Here at Nutrishop Meridian, Boise, and Nampa we are always starting new transformation challenges.
 We want to place a huge emphasis on the word of TRANSFORMATION.
 This is not a weight loss challenge and it is not a tracking pounds off the scale.
 While many people engaging in their routines are going to lose weight overall, the key to success of this challenge and what honestly will lead anyone to a healthier life is transforming their bodies to build muscle as well as burn some fat.
 On top of that, tracking progress and shooting for that optimum body composition that is what will not just help in the short term, but also improve quality of life in the long run.
 Optimum personal performance comes from having enough muscle to move efficiently and limiting the fat mass to promote healthy metabolic function.

 When you follow a proper training and nutrition protocol your body will transform and find it’s optimum state.
 With the proper fuel, the body will have the quality energy to push its physical limits.
 When the body is pushed physically, it will change and adapt to improve performance and ease stresses placed on it.
 When approaching a healthy and effective program.
 You should always consult a professional to understand where you are and what options are available to take you where you want to be, and if your goal is a healthy one.
 Fitness goals are not always black and white.
-Search out support from your local experts at Nutrishop Meridian and Boise as well as research quality information and materials from our partners like Athletic Operations where you can find more about the how to achieve your goals in the safest and most effective way.
+Search out support from your local experts at Nutrishop Meridian, Boise, and Nampa, we are here for you.